recursivecodes/aq-cli/README.md

 ### Running the CLI via the Jar

-Once the Jar has been built, you can use the CLI with `java -jar /path/to/the.jar <command> <options>`
+Once the Jar has been built, you can use the CLI with `java -jar /path/to/the.jar <command> <options>`.

 ### Examples